pushpabrol/cf-worker-saml-proxy-externalsp-auth0/README.md

 This demonstrates using a proxy at the Okta SAML ACS Url to re route the SAML Response to an Auth0 ACS/SP.
-For this setup Okta has been setup with a vanity url. proxy is CF.
+For this setup Okta has been setup with a vanity url.
+Proxy is CF (Cloudflare).

 #### Wrangler